Christie Brinkley Shows Off A Surprising Talent No One Saw Coming In ‘DWTS’ Rehearsals

 Christie Brinkley is officially a supermodel of all trades.
 The Sports Illustrated swimsuit legend posted an Instagram video that shows her working hard at her rehearsals for Dancing with the Stars.
-But the 65-year-old mom of three is not showing off her dance moves in the studio.
+But the 65-year-old mom-of-three is not showing off her dance moves in the studio.
 Instead, she is playing the piano—and she’s pretty good at it, too.

-That’s right, the ex-wife of “Piano Man” Billy Joel played a quick tune on the DWTS piano as she showed off her secret talent while sporting a bright blue jumpsuit.
+That’s right — the ex-wife of musician Billy Joel played a quick tune on the DWTS piano as she showed off her secret talent while sporting a bright blue jumpsuit.
 The star’s top-secret pro partner was not visible in the video, although a Dancing with the Stars producer was.

 Brinkley, who was married to the “Piano Man” singer from 1985 to 1994, noted that the piano music is her daily DWTS soundtrack.
 Fans couldn’t believe the supermodel, who made her stage debut as Roxie Hart in the long-running musical Chicago in 2011, has yet another talent.